common-fate/docs-archive/docs/granted/usage/profile-registry.md

 ## Syncing a Profile Registry

 Adding a Profile Registry is sufficient to sync the `granted.yml` config file.
 Once per day Granted will automatically sync the repositories contained within your Profile Registry.
-By default, this process will be invoked when you run `granted credential-process` or `asssume` commands.
+By default, this process will be invoked when you run `granted credential-process` or `assume` commands.

 Should you wish to invoke a manual sync, run: